Aegizz/Tut-7-ON-Imp/server-files/serverDocumentation.md

 ```
     int on_message(server* s, websocketpp::connection_hdl hdl, message_ptr msg);
     /*
-        Parse the JSON message into a JSON object.
+        Parse the JSON message into a JSON object messageJSON.
-        Check if the connection the message was received on has been confirmed, or if is a confirmed connection (an inbound connection).
+        Check if the connection the message was received on is in the connection_map for unconfirmed connections or if it is in the inbound_server_server_map meaning it has been confirmed.
         If the message is a hello
             Cancel connection timer.
+            Extract signature and counter from JSON object and convert public key from a string to a PEM.
+            Verify the signature using the signature, data message, counter and public key.
+            If the signature cannot be verified
+                Close the connection with the client and remove from unconfirmed connections map.
+            If the signature can be verified
                 Insert client into client list, providing public key that was received in the message.
                 Take the returned client ID and set it as the client ID in the connection structure.
                 Move the connection to the client connection map.
                 Send updated client list to all clients except the newly established one.
                 Send client updates to all servers.
         If the message is a server hello
             Cancel connection timer.
             Set the address sent in the message as the server address in the connection structure and use the address to obtain the server ID from the ServerList object.
+            If an invalid address was entered, return an error.
+            Obtain server's public key using server ID.
+            Attempt to verify the signature.
+            If the signature cannot be verified
+                Close the connection with the server and remove from unconfirmed connections map.
+            If the signature can be verified
                 Iterate over inbound connections map and find if an inbound connection already exists to this server.
-                If a connectione exists, close the new connection, erase it from the temporary connection map and return an error.
+                    If a connection exists, close the new connection, erase it from the temporary connection map and return an error.
                     Otherwise do nothing.
                     Add connection data to inbound connections map and erase from temporary connections map.
                     Check if an outbound connection exists, and if it doesn't attempt to establish the connection.
                     Send client updates to all servers.
+        If the message is a public chat
+            Extract signature and counter.
+            If the connection is an inbound connection (so message has been forwarded)
+                Obtain serverID from connection_data structure.
+                Obtain public key for sender using fingerprint and serverID
+                Attempt to verify the signature of the sender
+                    If the signature cannot be verified
+                        Do not forward the message and return an error
+                    If the signature can be verified
+                        Broadcast the public chats to all clients connected to the server.
+            If the connection is a client connection (so message needs to be sent out)
+                Set serverID as this server.
+                Obtain public key for sender using fingerprint and serverID
+                Attempt to verify the signature of the sender
+                    If the signature cannot be verified
+                        Do not forward the message and return an error.
+                    If the signature can be verified
+                        Broadcast the public chats to all clients connected to the server except the sender.
+                        Broadcast the public chat to all servers.
+        If the message is a private chat
+            Extract the signature and counter from the message for signature verification.
+            If the connection is an inbound connection (so message has been forwarded)
+                Broadcast the private chat to all clients on the server.
+            If the connection is a client connection (so message needs to be sent out)
+                Obtain the client ID from the server.
+                Obtain the client's public key from ServerList and convert it to PEM.
+                Attempt to verify the signature
+                    If the signature cannot be verified
+                        Do not forward the message and return an error.
+                    If the signature can be verified
+                        Create a set of the destination_servers (so every address is unique).
+                        Broadcast private chat to clients if this server is the home server of a recipient.
+                        Broadcast private chat to all servers in the set
         If the message is a client list request
             Send the client list on the connection to the requesting client.
         If the message is a client update request